All Episodes

 Republicans have often wanted illegal immigration because they want cheap labor.

-And Democrats thought that there'd be a natural constituency for you know, people if they offer amnesty, okay, something of great value.
+And Democrats thought that there'd be a natural constituency for, you know, people, if they offer amnesty, okay, something of great value.

 We just can't afford it.

-Well, they're not doing background checks, they're not doing health checks.
+They're not doing health checks.

-And now we're in the position as taxpayers at a time when we can't afford it to have to provide housing and and education and health care and all the costs associated with people that just don't have the money to live right now, and there's not a lot of jobs available.
+And now we're in the position as taxpayers at a time when we can't afford it to have to provide housing and education and health care and all the costs associated with people that just don't have the money to live right now and there's not a lot of jobs available.

-I I just I I just happen to believe if you don't like the laws as they're currently configured, well, there's a process.
+I just happen to believe if you don't like the laws as they're currently configured, well, there's a process.

 Write a law, pass a law, have a president sign the law, change the law, build consensus among the people in your district and in the country to go along with what law you prefer, but they'd rather not do it that way.

-I agree with you a hundred percent.
+I agree with you 100%.

-I I mean you're you're all over.
+I mean, you're all over.

 I love your show.

-You know, um, it's obvious.
+You know, it's obvious.

 I call the liberal radio show.

-You'd be surprised how many liberals are paid to listen to me in the hopes that they can get me canceled.
+You'll be surprised how many liberals are paid to listen to me in the hopes that they can get me canceled.

 But go ahead.

-Oh, no, I called in and I said there's no way I'm from the south side of Chicago.
+Oh, no, I called in and I said, there's no way I'm from the south side of Chicago.

-And I bet five hundred dollars with Rick Hunger.
+And I bet $500 with Rick Hungary.

-wonderful even remember that when it happens.
+I wonder if he'll even remember that when it happens.

 But on the year, it was a $500 bet.

-But I called in the other night and made my argument about, you know, just give the state back to Virginia or Maryland.
+But I called in the other night and I made my argument about, you know, just give the state back to Virginia or Maryland.

-And I got the guy who was working in his place to kind of agree with me.
+And I got the guy who was working in his place to kind of agree with me that his whole thing is, well, you might dilute the power of the senator.

 And I said, no, you won't.